4161 - Corruption, Covid and Cricket

 Having a few teething troubles with that.

-or the phrase everything we know and love is disintegrating before our very eyes into the hopeful youthful phrase there will definitely be a vaccine soon that section in the bin Oh, I quite like it.
+Or the phrase, everything we know and love is disintegrating before our very eyes into the hopeful, youthful phrase, there will definitely be a vaccine soon.
+And that section in the bin.

-I think you'll be gonna leave this chap in.
+I think you're big.
+I think you're gonna leave this chap in.

 Yeah, like a cup from Croydon and shit, innit?